Louisiana payroll tax and registration guide

 New Louisiana Employer: Register with the Louisiana Workforce Commission

-• You will need to click the box at the bottom of the page after reading the checklist and then click Begin Application.
+• You will need to check the box confirming you've read and understand the requirements, then click Begin Application

-• You should receive your Employer Account Number, UI Contribution rate, and Occupational Code instantly after registering online.
+• You'll receive your Employer Account Number, UI Contribution rate, and Occupational Code instantly upon registering

 Paying employees in other states?